bkor-git/AD-Project/README.md

 *	**ID**: Unique identifier for each agent

 ### Unity Environment
-The exported data in this csv file originates from the transform section of the Unity environment, which encompasses the essential attributes of position, rotation, and scale.
-The position coordinates represent the spatial location of each agent withing the simulated environment, while rotation values indicate the orientation around Y-axis.
+The exported data in this CSV file originates from the transform section of the Unity environment, which encompasses the essential attributes of position, rotation, and scale.
+The position coordinates represent the spatial location of each agent within the simulated environment, while rotation values indicate the orientation around the Y-axis.
 The scale attribute, not included in this dataset, denotes the dimensions of the agent.

 ### Data Format
 The CSV file is structured in a comma-separated value format, with each row representing a single measurement of an agent.
 The column is organized as follows: t, pX, pY, pZ, aX, aY, aZ, reX, reY, reZ, rtX, rtY, rtZ, ID.